-- What are the benefits of the vaccines?
+- What are the benefits of the HPV vaccines?

 - How much do the HPV vaccines cost?
 Are they covered by health insurance plans?

-- Do women and girls who have been vaccinated still need Pap tests?
+- Do women who have been vaccinated against HPV still need Pap tests?

-- Can cervical cancer be prevented without a vaccine?
+- Can cervical cancer be prevented without a HPV vaccine?

 The vaccines only work in people who have not already been exposed to these types of HPV.
 The vaccines will not prevent HPV in those who have already had these HPV types.

-It’s possible that the vaccines also could prevent some other HPV-related cancers, including some cancers of the penis and head and neck areas.
-It will be some time before studies can prove whether they will prevent these cancers.
+It’s possible that the vaccines could also prevent some other HPV-related cancers, including some cancers of the penis and head and neck areas.
+It will be some time before studies can prove whether they will help prevent these cancers.